-The PRC-RN structure 12 will consist of a Network Coordinating Center (NCC) and multiple Collaborating Research Entities/Sites (CREs) from across the country.
-The NCC is the administrative center of the Research Network and provides leadership and maintains a partnership with its CREs.
-A sample of this structure is depicted in the following diagram:
+The Research Network will consist of a Network Coordinating Center (NCC) and multiple Collaborating Research Entities/Sites (CREs).
+14 The NCC is the administrative center of the Research Network, providing leadership and maintaining a partnership with its CREs.
+An example of this structure is depicted in the following diagram: